You can apply for a Tier 4 (General) student visa to study in the UK if you’re 16 or over and you:

 - apply to extend your stay

 - work in most jobs - depending on what level your course is and what kind of sponsor you have

 - get public funds

-- work in certain jobs, eg professional sportsperson or sports coach
+- work in certain jobs, for example professional sportsperson or sports coach

 You may be able to bring in family members (dependants).

 Read the full guidance to find out how long you might be able to stay and what you can and can’t do.